scitara-cto/dynamic-mcp-server/docs/user-management.md

 The set of tools a user can access is called their **available tools**.
 This is computed dynamically and not stored on the user record.

-## Tool Usage (usedTools)
+## Tool Visibility (hiddenTools)

+- All tools are visible to users by default.
-- Users can "activate" (select for use) any tool from their available tools list.
-The set of tools a user has chosen to use is stored in the `usedTools` array.
+- Users can "hide" any tool from their available tools list.
+The set of tools a user has chosen to hide is stored in the `hiddenTools` array.
-- The `usedTools` array is for personalization/filtering only. **It does not grant access to tools.**
+- The `hiddenTools` array is for personalization/filtering only. **It does not grant or restrict access to tools.**
+- To hide a tool, use the `hideTool` action.
-- To add a tool to your `usedTools`, use the `use-tools` action.
+- To unhide a tool, use the `unHideTool` action.

 ## User Management Tools